cap-ntu/Morph/README.md

 ## Performance
 The duration of the test video file is 138 minutes.
 The resolution is 1920x1080, and the bitrate is 2399 kb/s.
 The video data is encoded in H.264, and the audio data is encoded in AAC.
+The CPU frequency of the servers is 2.10GHz.
+The master node is allocated with 8 CPU cores, and the memory size is 8GB.
+The worker node is allocated with 4 CPU cores, and the memory size is 2GB.

 We first measure the video segmentation time for splitting the video file into equal-duration video blocks.
 The duration of each video block is 2 minutes.
 The FFmpeg command for the video segmentation is show as follow: